 - We recommend holding all gatherings in large and/or outdoor spaces, whenever possible.

-- For outdoor events, masking is encouraged but not required for anyone who is fully vaccinated.
+- For outdoor gatherings, masking is encouraged but not required for anyone who is fully vaccinated.

 - Individuals who are not fully vaccinated must continue to wear a mask and physically distance themselves at both indoor and outdoor gatherings.

 Food & Drink

 - Food and drink may be consumed in some indoor public environments where seats have been pre-positioned for appropriate physical distancing of six feet.

 - Both vaccinated and unvaccinated individuals should continue to maintain a 6-foot distance from all others when eating or drinking regardless of setting.